Grassmann Phase Space Theory for the BEC/BCS Crossover in Cold Fermionic Atomic Gases: Introduction

-Further developments of phase space theory for fermions based on Grassmann variables are set out in following textbook \cite{Dalton15a} and articles \cite{Dalton16a}, \cite{Dalton17a}, \cite{Dalton20a} \ The same general phase space theory features apply as described previously.
+Further developments of Grassmann phase space theory (GPST)\ for fermions are set out in following textbook \cite{Dalton15a} and articles \cite {Dalton16a}, \cite{Dalton17a}, \cite{Dalton20a}. \ The same general phase space theory features apply as described previously.
 It is convenient to represent the quantum density operator for the system by a Grassmann (un-normalised B) distribution function \cite{Plimak01a} in a phase space, but again the phase space variables replacing the fermion annihilation and creation operators are Grassmann variables.
 For $n$ modes there are $2n$ phase space variables if a double space is used.
 Here the projector used in the expression for the density operator is that involving fermion (Bargmann) coherent states, which are given by similar expressions to the boson (Bargmann) coherent states that are used in phase space theories for bosonic systems.
-Experimentally measureable quantities for topics such as the BEC/BCS crossover are given by quantum correlation functions (QCF), and these can be related theoretically to Grassmann phase space integrals involving the distribution function and with the fermion operators being replaced by phase space variables.
+Experimentally measureable quantities for topics such as the BEC/BCS crossover are given by quantum correlation functions (QCF), and these can be related theoretically to Grassmann phase space integrals involving the distribution function and with the fermion operators being replaced by Grassmann phase space variables.
 As previously, evolution equations (over time or temperature) for the density operator lead to Fokker-Planck equations for the distribution function.
 These in turn are replaced by Ito stochastic equations for stochastic Grassmann phase space variables, and QCF now given by stochastic averages of products of these stochastic variables.
-A key point is that the stochastic averages for QCF at a later time (or temperature) can be shown to be related linearly to such stochastic averages at an earlier time via matrices that only involve c-numbers.
+A key point is that the stochastic averages for QCF at a slightly later time (or slightly lower temperature) can be shown to be related linearly to such stochastic averages at an earlier time via matrices that only involve c-numbers.
 Even though these matrices involve stochastic quantities such as Wiener increments, they are not dependent on Grassmann variables, which enables computations to be carried out without having to represent Grassmann variables on the computer, and this makes Grassmannn phase space theory numerically computable.
 The initial stochastic averages of products are obtained from the initial density operator.
 It should also be noted that although the distribution function (functionals) are only quasi-probabilities (since they are Grassmann functions and not c-number functions), the expressions for QCF and the mean values of physical quantities has the same formal structure as in standard probability theory - with the physical quantities given by Grassmann variables being weighted by the (quasi) probability and then integrated over - albeit involving Grasssmann integrals rather than c-number integrals.
+However, in a further development \cite{Polyakov16a} an underlying c-number interpretation of Grassmann phase space representations has been constructed.
+The related equations for stochastic Grassmann variables have the same form as in Ref. \cite{Dalton16a}.
+In the present paper Grassmann phase space theory is used to develop coupled c-number equations for the QCF \ themselves after the stochastic Grassmann variables have been averaged out.